xiaoshuangLi/react-mc/README.md

 /**
  *  component example
  *
- *  id: String, should be unique.
+ *  id: string, should be unique.
- *  name: String, use to determine the ComponentClass we render.
+ *  name: string, use to determine the ComponentClass we render.
- *  props: Object, the props for ComponentClass to render with.
+ *  props: object, the props for ComponentClass to render with.
  *
  */
 const component = {